pc035860/git-source/README.md

 #### Host your examples

-To host an example repo in github pages, here is an example available at [https://github.com/pc035860/ng-noob.tumblr.com](https://github.com/pc035860/ng-noob.tumblr.com).
+To host an example repo in [GitHub Pages](http://pages.github.com/), here is an example available at [https://github.com/pc035860/ng-noob.tumblr.com](https://github.com/pc035860/ng-noob.tumblr.com).

 #### Embed with `<iframe>`